Punctured Cover: India’s Crop Insurance Scheme Loses Sheen

 What adds to the companies’ losses is the fact that the scheme covers farmers in the pre-sowing as well as the post-harvest periods, unlike traditional insurance schemes that cover just standing crops.

-A senior AICL officer, on conditions of anonymity, says in Maharashtra more than 2.5 million farmers had already applied for 100 per cent insurance money till the first week of November.
-“The insurance companies in the state will go bankrupt if they honour all the claims,” he adds.
+A senior AICL officer, on conditions of anonymity, says in Maharashtra more than 2.5 million farmers had already applied for 100 percent insurance money till the first week of November.
+“The insurance companies in the state will go bankrupt if they honor all the claims,” he adds.

 “Because of the political influence, farmers do not cooperate with us,” says the private insurance agent.
-Even Chaudhary admits that the crop cutting experiment is not in favour of the insurance companies.
-He suggests the scheme should have the provision of hiring independent agencies that both government and insurance companies have faith in to carry out the crop cutting experiments.
+Even Chaudhary admits that the crop-cutting experiment is not in favor of the insurance companies.
+He suggests the scheme should have the provision of hiring independent agencies that both government and insurance companies have faith in to carry out the crop-cutting experiments.

 Source: Ministry of Agriculture and Farmers’ Welfare

 The losing interest of private players can seriously weaken the scheme.
 For starters, it will increase the risk burden of the government companies.
-Already, the five government-run companies under the scheme cover over 50 per cent of the disaster-prone areas.
-This is the reason the overall claim ratio of the government companies in the past three years have been substantially higher (86 per cent) than the private players (77 per cent).
+Already, the five government-run companies under the scheme cover over 50 percent of the disaster-prone areas.
+This is the reason the overall claim ratio of the government companies in the past three years has been substantially higher (86 percent) than the private players (77 percent).
 The remaining players are also expected to increase the premium amount to compensate for the higher risk.
 This will make farmers more unsure of the scheme.

 Source: Downtoearth